Labour Force Survey - Labour Force Survey - quarterly data

 LFS does not cover persons living in collective households which are included in NA employment estimates.

 Coherence with Annual and Quarterly Surveys on employees, hours worked, wages and salaries and other expenditures paid by the employer

 The main methodological difference between the two surveys is the coverage of employed persons.
-The surveys on employee, hours worked, wages and salaries and other expenditures provides data on persons who work under employment contract according to the Labour Code or the State Officials Act, while the labour force survey covers also persons employed by other type of contract or without formal contract and self employed persons (employers, own account workers and unpaid family workers).
+The surveys on employee, hours worked, wages and salaries and other expenditures paid by the employer provides data on persons who work under employment contract according to the Labour Code or the State Officials Act, while the Labour Force Survey covers also persons employed by other type of contract or without formal contract as well as self employed persons (employers, own account workers and unpaid family workers).
 The published data on employees by labour contract do not include defence and public security activities.

 Coherence with registered unemployment data